When to Kill an Unsuccessful Project

-A willingness to kill projects helps organizations remain focused on achieving their strategic goals.
+A willingness to kill unsuccessful projects helps organizations remain focused on achieving their strategic goals.

 But how do you know when it is time to cancel a project?
 Is it when fiscal conditions suggest a problem?
 Or when the project no longer seems to be aligned with the strategic goals of the organization, perhaps because changes in business conditions have forced priorities to change?
 Most portfolio management experts agree that it is actually a combination of financial and strategic considerations that help determine where and how resources (people and capital) are best committed and, if necessary, when it is time to consider the discontinuation of an existing project based on a project’s inability to maintain “health,” according to the organization’s accepted criteria for the definition of project health.

-There are several key attributes that exist within most companies that have achieved the ability to effectively kill an unhealthy project at the appropriate time:
+There are several key attributes that exist within most companies that have achieved the ability to effectively kill an unsuccessful project at the appropriate time:

 - Stages and gates are well-defined, broadly adopted, and consistently followed.

 - Each project has a detailed project plan or work breakdown structure that is aligned with these well-defined stages and gates.

 - There is a rigorous approach to project execution that demands timeliness and accuracy in evaluating key performance indicators.

 Establishing an effective Portfolio Governance Model within an organization leads to an effective and objective process for evaluating projects within the portfolio.
 It also provides ongoing opportunities for the organization to find for opportunities to enrich the portfolio with new projects that can better meet organizational goals.

 An effective Portfolio Governance Model works by first defining standard stages for each type of project within the portfolio.
 The stages, which are tailored to the different categories of projects within the organization (e.g. new product development, application development, construction management, new business initiative, Six Sigma implementation), might include stages such as: